Faster FPT Algorithm for 5-Path Vertex Cover: Introduction

-We present an algorithm that solves the \textsc{5-PVC} problem parameterized by the size of the solution~$k$ in $\ostar(4^k)$ time by employing the iterative compression technique.
+In this paper, we present an algorithm that solves the \textsc{5-PVC} problem parameterized by the size of the solution~$k$ in $\ostar(4^k)$ time by employing the iterative compression technique.
 Using the result of Fomin et al.~\cite{FominGLS19} this also yields $\mathcal{O}(1.7501^n )$ time algorithm improving upon previously known $\mathcal{O}(1.7547^n)$ time algorithm.

 \subparagraph{Organization of this paper.} We introduce the notation and define the \textsc{5-PVC} problem in \autoref{chapter:prelims}.
 Our disjoint compression routine for iterative compression is exposed in \autoref{chapter:5-PVCwB}.
 We conclude this paper with a few open questions.